Frequently Asked Questions

 5. If I am admitted to the program, will I have any opportunities to attend professional conferences?

-During the second year of the program graduate apprentices are granted $500, through their department in Student Life, in order to attend a professional conference.
+During the second year of the program graduate apprentices are granted $500 through Student Life and $200 through the program in order to attend a professional conference, typically NASPA.